Are Pippa Middleton’s Parents Panicked Over Cost Of Wedding While Matthews’ Family Refuses To Contribute?

 — MillarMatthews.com (@MillarMatthews) December 25, 2016

 The current talk, however, is based on rumors that have been swirling that Pippa Middleton’s parents are a bit worried about the price tag attached to their youngest daughter’s big day.
-It obviously was not much of a worry when their eldest daughter Kate walked down the lengthy aisle while the world watched seeing as the royals likely picked up the tab.
+It obviously was not much of a worry when their eldest daughter Kate walked down the lengthy aisle while the world watched as the royals likely picked up the tab.
 Yet, this time around, the Middletons, who are known as middle class and hardworking, are said to be struggling to pull together the amount needed for Pippa to enjoy her anticipated nuptials.

 Celebrity Dirty Laundry shares about the rumors that are making the rounds regarding the cost of Middleton and Matthews’ wedding.